I’m quite conflicted over how to feel about the first half of 2018.

 Is working harder the answer?
 I don’t think so.

 I find that working harder only makes things worse.
 It only makes burnout strike harder and forces us to let other important things fall by the wayside.
-I can block out extensive periods of time to focus on creating what I’m driven to create at The Apex but if it leads to burnout and an unhappy girlfriend, am I really doing what’s right?
+I can block out extensive periods of time to focus on creating what I’m driven to create at The Apex but if it leads to burnout and poor relationships, am I really doing what’s right?

 The first half of this year has taught me that I need to work smarter, not harder.
 I need to plan things out and have literal lists of tasks to complete any project and achieve even small goals.
 I need to zero in on the outputs that really matter, putting my time and effort into the 20 percent of work that brings about 80 percent of the positive results.